 It's impossible to completely eliminate all cyber attacks.
-Therefore, the goal of your information security program should be to provide advanced detection capabilities and deploy and coordinate response across security, IT, risk and business stakeholders to provide reasonable assurance that you have made informed decisions related to the security of your information.
+Therefore, the goal of your information security program should be to provide advanced detection capabilities and deploy and coordinate response across security, IT, risk and business stakeholders to provide reasonable assurance that you have made informed decisions related to the security of your information and system.

-Implement a cyber security framework.
+Implement a cybersecurity framework.
 Security and good IT management go hand-in-hand: a well-managed network is more difficult to attack than a poorly managed one.
-Your organization should be proactive and prepare for digital risk.
-Make sure your security team have the advanced tools to quickly and accurately detect cyber threats.
+Your organization should be proactive and prepare for cyber attack.
+Make sure your security team have the advanced tools to quickly and accurately detect cyber attacks.

 Communication is especially important among stakeholders up and down supply chains.
 Supply chains are complex, globally distributed, and interconnected sets of resources and processes between multiple levels of organizations.
 Your organization must insure that supply chain risks don't overweight the benefits.